renovatebot/renovate/lib/manager/cargo/readme.md

 #### Do the package files contain any "constraints" on the parent language (e.g. supports only v3.x of Python) or platform (Linux, Windows, etc) that should be used in the lookup procedure?

+It is possible to have dependencies only for certain platforms, but it doesn't affect the lookup procedure.

 ---

 #### Will users need the ability to configure language or other constraints using Renovate config?